jevado/we-recurring-select/README.md

 ## Intro
 WARNING:

-Documentation is mostly a placeholder and not completely updated yet.
+* Documentation is completely updated yet.

-Tests are not written yet, this really is a plugin in flux right now
+* Tests are not written yet, this really is a plugin in flux right now

 ## Installation
 From Yarn / add to a project: